HelenHelene/eportfolio/module/OOP.md

  - Making reference to ‘The Unified Modeling Language Reference Manual Second Edition’, use the State Machine Diagram in Figure 3-7 to design a similar model for a washing machine.

 #### Unit 5: More on Classes
+ - Review the Codio module Inheritance and save the results in e-portfolio.
+ - Write a Python program with polymorphism that is usable within the summative assessment for the driverless car.

 #### Unit 6: Abstract Methods and Interfaceswriting your final reflection in e-Portfolio.
  - Writing final reflection in e-Portfolio.
  - Review the Codio module Encapsulations and save the results in e-portfolio.